Protests erupt in Paris after police officer fatally shoots teenager

 The 17-year-old was in the Paris suburb of Nanterre when he was shot at by an officer after he failed to stop for a traffic check, prosecutors say

+Unrest in a Paris suburb after police officer shoots at a teenager

-A Paris police officer allegedly shot at a teenager who refused to stop during a traffic check sparking protests in the suburb, it was reported.
+A Paris police officer fatally shot a teenager who failed to stop during a traffic check, sparking protests in the suburb, according to reports.

-The 17-year-old was in the Paris suburb of Nanterre when he was shot at by an officer after he failed to stop for a traffic check, the prosecutors said.
+The 17-year-old was in the Paris suburb of Nanterre when he was shot at by an officer after he failed to stop for a traffic check, prosecutors said.

 Local media reported that emergency services tried to resuscitate him at the scene but he died shortly afterwards.